 The Worthy Patron calls up the Chapter as the forming of the Prayer Circle begins.

-The Worthy Patron seats the Chapter when all officers are in their proper places following the prayer circle.
+The Worthy Patron seats the Chapter when all officers are in their proper place following the prayer circle.

 REMINDERS TO THE ASSOCIATE MATRON:

 Work with the Warder to determine who will work lights for the Bible, prayer, and Initiation.